bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 execution, and recreation of the .gitkeep file.
 Alloy technically supports an alloy.jmk file that you should be able to configure with pre and post compile tasks, but I still haven't gotten around to figuring out how it works.
-I'm sure there are better ways to go about this, but this little hack works.
+I'm sure there are better ways to go about this, and this may as well have just been a shell script, but this little hack works.

 ``` ruby Rakefile